 Well known for its historical significance, Dandi in Surat is a beautiful beach destination.
 The scenic beauty combined with its rich history make it a favourite among all tourists visiting this place.
 This beach is the perfect amalgamation of untouched beauty and bubbling tourism.
 The Seashore is a beautiful sight to behold, and the silky sand just adds another dimension to its beauty.
 The serene and pristine beauty of Dandi is only second to its long and illustrious history.
 The sand in this beach is as far as the eyes can see and stands at a beautiful contrast against the sapphire sky.

-Known For : Jain Temples in Girnar Parikrama of Girnar hills
+Known For : Girnar Jain Temples Girnar Parikrama

 Keeping up the delicate balance between the fine golden-brown sand of Gujarat’s richest desert on one hand, and the lush green of the Gir Forest on the other - Girnar - a group of mountains in the Junagadh district of Gujarat are a haven for thrill seekers and religious devotees alike due to their ability to be both - a hub for religious activity and also a retreat for trekkers, because of the hills that lead up to splendid views for splendid views.